Knob and Tube Wiring Services in Wayne, NJ

 What To Do With Knob and Tube Wiring

 If a person has or is considering buying an older home, it will be important to identify if the knob and tube wiring are present.
-If it is found, then it is always best to find a licensed electrician who provides Knob and Tube wiring Services in North Bergen, NJ to inspect the system for damage.
+If it is found, then it is always best to find a licensed electrician who provides Knob and Tube wiring Services in Wayne, NJ to inspect the system for damage.

 Most insurance companies will refuse to insure buildings with knob and tube wiring because of the increased fire risks.
 An exception may be made if the system is deemed safe following an inspection by an electrical contractor however in most cases people will need to get an estimate of the cost of replacing the knob and tube wiring.